On the iterated estimation of dynamic discrete choice games: Conclusions

 Second, we also establish that the $K$-MD estimator is consistent and asymptotically normal for any $K$.
 Its asymptotic distribution depends on the choice of the weight matrix.
 For a specific weight matrix, the $K$-MD estimator has the same asymptotic distribution as the $K$-PML estimator.
 We investigate the optimal choice of the weight matrix for the $K$-MD estimator.
 Our main result shows that an optimally weighted $K$-MD estimator has an asymptotic distribution that is invariant to $K$.
 This appears to be a novel result in the literature on PI estimation for games, and it is particularly surprising given the findings in \cite{aguirregabiria/mira:2007} for $K$-PML estimators.

 The main result in our paper implies two important corollaries regarding the optimal $1$-MD estimator (derived by \cite{pesendorfer/schmidt-dengler:2008}).
 First, the optimal $1$-MD estimator is optimal among all $K$-MD estimators.
-In other words, additional policy iterations do not provide asymptotic efficiency gains relative to the optimal $1$-MD estimator.
-Second, the optimal $1$-MD estimator is more or equally asymptotically efficient than any $K$-PML estimator for all $K \in \mathbb{N}$.
-Finally, Section \ref{sec:MLE} provides appropriate conditions under which the optimal $1$-MD estimator has the same asymptotic distribution as the MLE, and it is thus asymptotically efficient.
+In other words, additional policy iterations do not provide efficiency gains relative to the optimal $1$-MD estimator.
+Second, the optimal $1$-MD estimator is more or equally efficient than any $K$-PML estimator for all $K \in \mathbb{N}$.
+Finally, Section \ref{sec:MLE} provides appropriate conditions under which the optimal $1$-MD estimator has the same asymptotic distribution as the MLE, and it is thus efficient among regular estimators.

 We explored our theoretical findings in Monte Carlo simulations.
-For the most part, our finite-sample simulation evidence supports our asymptotic conclusions.
+Provided that the sample size is large enough, the simulation evidence supports the conclusions of our asymptotic analysis.
 The $K$-PML and the optimal $K$-MD estimators have negligible empirical bias and have an empirical variance that is very close to the one predicted by the asymptotic analysis.
 In most cases, the empirical variance of the optimal $K$-MD estimator is lower than that of the $K$-PML estimator.
 Also, it appears to be invariant to $K$ except for very small values of $K$ for which it is decreasing in $K$.
 The behavior for low values of $K$ is analogous to the one found by \cite{aguirregabiria/mira:2002}.
 Inspired by the analysis in \cite{kasahara/shimotsu:2008}, Section \ref{sec:highorder} studies the high-order properties of the optimal $K$-MD estimator and rationalizes the simulation result for low values of $K$.

 There are several topics excluded from this paper, such as allowing for permanent unobserved heterogeneity in the dynamic discrete choice model.
 In principle, this could be achieved via the developments in \citet[Section 3.5]{aguirregabiria/mira:2007} or \cite{arcidiacono/miller:2011}.
 We plan to address this topic in future work.